 Anthony Cerami, PhD

-Dr. Anthony Cerami is the founder and Chairman of the Board Araim Pharmaceuticals.
+Dr. Anthony Cerami is the founder of Araim Pharmaceuticals and board member since 2006.

 Dr. Cerami has had a successful career applying detailed biochemical insights into understanding the pathogenesis of disease, and translating these discoveries into novel therapeutic products which have wide clinical utility.